joshbegley/nyt-latest/README.md

 `As far as the season goes, there's nothing on the line this weekend between the Giants and Rockies.
 But there are milestones to watch for.`\
 https://nytimes.com/athletic/6660598/2025/09/25/giants-rockies-series-preview/

 **U.N.
-General Assembly Updates: Palestinian Authority Leader, Barred by U.S., Set to Appear by Video**\
+General Assembly Updates: Palestinian Authority Leader, Barred by U.S., Appears by Video**\
-`The address by the leader, Mahmoud Abbas, comes days after 10 Western countries joined 150 other nations in recognizing Palestinian statehood.`\
+`The address by Mahmoud Abbas comes days after 10 Western countries joined 150 other nations in recognizing Palestinian statehood.`\
 https://nytimes.com/live/2025/09/25/world/united-nations-palestinian-abbas

 **Dodgers' bullpen puzzle gets some surprising relief in form of Kershaw, Sasaki**\